 On January 1, 2010, the federal estate tax was officially repealed, but on December 17, 2010, it was brought back retroactively to January 1.
 Historically the federal exemption from estate taxes and estate tax rate has changed as listed below in the Federal Estate Tax Schedule.

-In 2014 and future years, the estate tax exemption will continue to be indexed for inflation.
-This schedule may lull many into a false sense of security with regard to estate planning since estate tax planning will no longer be required for the majority of the American population.
-Nonetheless, there are many good reasons to put an estate plan in place which have nothing to do with estate taxes.
+Beginning in 2012 the federal estate tax exemption was indexed for inflation and this will continue in future years, the estate tax exemption will continue to be indexed for inflation.
+This annual increase in the federal estate tax exemption may lull many into a false sense of security with regard to estate planning since estate tax planning will no longer be required for the majority of the American population.
+Nonetheless, there are still quite a few other reasons to put an estate plan in place which have nothing to do with estate taxes.

 Although the federal estate tax was officially repealed on January 1, 2010, President Obama signed the Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act ("TRUIRJCA" for short) into law on December 17, 2010, which reinstated the estate tax retroactively back to January 1, 2010, and also set new rules for the estates of decedents who died in 2011 and 2012.
 Then, in the early days of 2013, Congress and President Obama enacted the American Taxpayer Relief Act, which made the estate tax, gift tax and generation skipping transfer tax laws implemented by TRUIRJCA permanent for 2013 and future years with one exception - the top tax rate was increased from 35% in 2010, 2011 and 2012 to 40% in 2013 and future years.